ankkona/Air-Traffic-Passenger-Statistics/README.md

 * COVID caused a clear structural break in passenger trends.
 Passenger volumes in 2020 and 2021 dropped significantly compared to previous years, making the COVID impact visible even without additional filters.
 * Enplaned passengers form the largest passenger activity.
 Boarding passengers contribute the highest share, followed by deplaned passengers, while transit passengers form a relatively small portion.

-## Assumptions

-* Passenger count data is assumed to be **accurate and consistently recorded**.
-* Missing or zero values are treated as **true operational records**, not data errors.
-* COVID impact period is defined based on year classification, not exact dates.
-* Analysis assumes **one primary airport context**.

 ## Limitations

 * No ticket price or revenue data (so financial analysis is not possible).